 Hope in a post-truth era

-If conversations are meaningless and laws of logic being forced a backseat, what then can a Christian apologist do?
+If conversations are meaningless and laws of logic are being forced into a backseat, what then can a Christian apologist do?
 Neither cold calling nor rehabilitation efforts will suffice.
 However, to begin with, a better understanding of the post-truth culture would go a long way, before he/she gets discouraged and hangs up their boots.
-Or worse, discard apologetics altogether, to focus only on fellowship with the sinner, but never condemning their sin—gently, subtly, one day at a time.
+Or worse, discarding apologetics altogether, to focus only on striking a friendship with the sinner and never condemning their sin—gently, subtly, one day at a time.

 To be Continued…